Bhata

-The village is at 8 km from GT (Grand Trunk) Road Mandra.
+The village is at 8 km from GT (Grand Trunk) Road Mandrah.
 Majority of people are government employed like teachers, Punjab police, army, navy, air force, patwaris, traffic police etc.

 History of Bhata

 Bhata is a historical village.
-Bhata was settled between 1380 AD and 1400 AD.
 There is a six-hundred-year-old cemetery and a mosque here.
 Some distance to the west of Bhata is the historical cemetery of Sardaran Ghakhran, whose total area was about eighty kanals.
 And the graves of his two brave brothers, Sher Khan Gakhar and Fateh Khan Gakhar, are in the four walls of the fort, which are blackened here.

 There are three arches on the western inner wall of Baristan's four walls, the central arch is large and the right and left ones are slightly smaller.
 There are round towers on the four corners.
 In 1580, Sulaiman Khan settled Bhata in the true sense.
 After the arrival of Sulaiman Khan, the Janjua Rajput's family settled here.